-All volunteers will report as soon as practicable all allegations of inappropriate behaviour of any person towards a student to The Principal or a Head of School.
-The Principal or Head of School is to complete a Record of Concern Form based on the information provided by the volunteer.
+- All volunteers will report as soon as practicable all allegations of inappropriate behaviour of any person towards a student to The Principal or a Head of School.
+The Principal or Head of School is to complete a Record of Concern Form based on the information provided by the volunteer. - If the allegation relates to the Principal the Head of School or Student Protection Officer will provide the Record of Concern Form to the Chairman of the School Board following the process outlined in 'B All Staff Members'.